ogarich89/iso/README.md

 #### Warning

-For a comfortable development you will need the knowledge of node.js, React, Redux, Webpack and Koa.
+For a comfortable development you will need the knowledge of React, Redux and Koa.

 ### Tech